|(Pear, on my neighbor's tree)|

 In the spiritual life things are the same.
 The new Jesus-follower is young and, ipso facto, immature.
-This is not a criticism, it is just a reality.
+This is not a criticism, just a reality.
 Just as Mc-Pears don't exist, neither does Mc-Spirituality.
 Yes, they can know Christ and be known by Christ.
 No, they are not and cannot be, e.g., a "mature worshiper."

-Stay attached.
 Continue dwelling in Christ.